 Multisensory integration is observed at different levels of cortical organization, starting from primary sensory cortices.
 By investigating the microcircuit-level mechanisms of multimodal integration, I aim to shine light on key features of conscious processing such as perceptual binding.

 The final pillar of my lab is neurotechnology.
 By employing and developing techniques to record, manipulate and analyze the activity of large-scale populations of neurons we aim to probe the distributed neuronal bases of perception.

-My lab is part of the Cognitive and Systems Neuroscience Group (CSN), chaired by Prof. Cyriel Pennartz.
-With multimodal processing and perception as common denominator of the CSN group, the lab focuses on the application of in vivo multi-area recordings and optogenetics and on the development of neurotechnological approaches to study the neuronal bases of (multi)sensory processing and perception, and how these are affected by disorders such as stroke.
+My lab is part of the Cognitive and Systems Neuroscience Group (CSN) at the Swammerdam Institute for Life Sciences (SILS).
+With multimodal processing and perception as common denominator of the CSN group, my lab focuses on the application of in vivo multi-area recordings and optogenetics and on the development of neurotechnological approaches to study the neuronal bases of (multi)sensory processing and perception.
 A key area of interest is the experimental study of theories of consciousness.
-A tight collaboration is established with Prof. Cyriel Pennartz (INTENSE project, Templeton Initiative on Accelerating Research on Consciousness, Human Brain Project), with Dr. Conrado Bosman (FLAG-ERA projects CANON and DOMINO) and with Dr. Jorge Mejias (integration of experimental data with computational modeling).

 Are you seeking more specific information on this research line, on specific projects for internships or on possible collaborations?
-Please contact: firstname.lastname@example.org.
+Please contact me at: firstname.lastname@example.org.